 - Firstly, the projectile crushes structures along its track, similar to other forms of penetrating injury.
 Temporary cavitation causes shearing and compression, sometimes tearing structures (as with solid abdominal viscera) or stretching inelastic tissue (the brain is particularly susceptible), analogous to blunt trauma.
 As tissues recoil and hot gases dissipate, soft tissue collapses inwards with the permanent cavity being the resultant defect.
 Bullets which display greater yaw will be associated with increased temporary cavitation.

 - Secondly, kinetic energy transfer occurs during retardation of the bullet and this may cause damage outside the tract.
 Factors influencing the efficiency of kinetic energy transfer include:

-- The kinetic energy of a body (ae), proportional to mass and velocity
+- Kinetic energy of a body which is proportional to mass and velocity.

 |Country||Homicide||Suicide||Accident||Guns per 100